crowdgames/signaligner-web/index.md

 4. Auto-generation of color schemes for imported label files

 ## Research paper and citation request
+If you have used Signaligner Pro as part of your reseaech and want to get more details, please read and cite the following paper:

+Aditya Ponnada, Seth Cooper, Qu Tang, Binod Thapa-Chhetry, Josh Miller, Dinesh John, and Stephen Intille.
+(2021, March).
+A Tool to Explore and Annotate Multi-day Raw Accelerometer Data.
+In 2021 IEEE International Conference on Pervasive Computing and Communications Workshops (PerCom Workshops).
+IEEE (To appear).

 The original idea for Signaligner Pro stems from the following paper.
 Please get in touch for more details.
 The open access manuscript can be found [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6876631/).

 Aditya Ponnada, Seth Cooper, Binod Thapa-Chhetry, Josh Aaron Miller, Dinesh John, and Stephen Intille.
 2019.
 Designing Videogames to Crowdsource Accelerometer Data Annotation for Activity Recognition Research.
 In Proceedings of the Annual Symposium on Computer-Human Interaction in Play (CHI PLAY ’19).
 Association for Computing Machinery, New York, NY, USA, 135–147.
 DOI:https://doi.org/10.1145/3311350.3347153